God Is a Woman

-"God Is a Woman" (stylized in sentence case as "God is a woman") is a song by American singer Ariana Grande.
-It was released on July 13, 2018, as the second single from Grande's fourth studio album Sweetener (2018).
+"God Is a Woman" is a song by American singer-songwriter Ariana Grande.
+It was released on July 13, 2018, by Republic Records as the second single from her fourth studio album Sweetener (2018).
 The song was written by Grande, Max Martin, Savan Kotecha, Rickard Göransson and its producer Ilya.

-"God Is a Woman" debuted at number 11 and later reached a peak of number eight, becoming Grande's tenth top-10 single on the US Billboard Hot 100.
+"God Is a Woman" received universal acclaim from music critics.
+The song debuted at number 11 and later reached a peak of number eight, becoming Grande's tenth top-10 single on the US Billboard Hot 100.
 It became her fourth single to top the US Mainstream Top 40 airplay chart.
-The song also attained a top-10 peak within the charts of 17 countries, including number one in Greece, Iceland and Israel, number four in the United Kingdom, Ireland, Singapore and Malaysia, number five in Australia, Canada, Hungary and New Zealand, as well as reaching the top-twenty in Austria, Denmark, Norway, the Netherlands, and Switzerland.
-The single is certified Platinum in six countries in addition to Double Diamond in Brazil.
+The song also attained a top-10 peak within the charts of 17 countries, including number one in Greece, Iceland and Israel, number four in the United Kingdom, Ireland, Singapore and Malaysia, number five in Australia, Canada, Hungary and New Zealand, as well as reaching the top-20 in Austria, Denmark, Norway, the Netherlands, and Switzerland.
+The single is certified Platinum in six countries in addition to Triple Diamond in Brazil.
 The song was nominated for Best Pop Solo Performance at the 61st Annual Grammy Awards.

 Background and release

 "God Is a Woman" was first teased in a scene in the music video for lead single "No Tears Left to Cry", which displayed what appears to be a working track listing for the upcoming album.
 Grande confirmed the title on The Tonight Show Starring Jimmy Fallon on May 1, 2018.
 On June 27, Grande revealed that the song would become the official second single from her album.
 She initially announced on Twitter that the song would be released on July 20, however, she later confirmed the release date as July 13.
 During an interview with SiriusXM's Radio Andy, Camila Cabello commented that "God Is a Woman" was initially written for her, but eventually stating that "it didn't end up sounding right for me."
-The original version by Cabello eventually leaked online in 2023.
+The original version by Cabello, featuring Rita Ora, eventually leaked online in 2023.
+Grande’s version differs from the leaked version, containing new verses and a revised chorus.